 On January 1, 2016, the Company acquired all the shares of two entities under common control: Desjardins Investments Inc. (DI), which is active in the design and administration of various individual and group savings products, and Desjardins Investment Product Operations Inc. (DIPO), which is active in the processing and administration of savings and investment accounts for specialized products.
-The shares of these companies were acquired in consideration for common shares (1,860,465 for DIPO) issued to the sole shareholder of the Company, Desjardins Financial Corporation Inc.
+The shares of these companies were acquired in consideration for common shares (1,860,465 for DI and 4,156 for DIPO) issued to the sole shareholder of the Company, Desjardins Financial Corporation Inc.